lspector/Clojush/README.txt

 20101107: - Added Koza's lawnmower problem example; this demonstrates how
             to add a new type/stack on a problem-specific basis, without altering clojush.clj.
+20101204: - Added pushgp-map, which allows pushgp calls on maps of arguments,
+            and a demonstration of its use in argmap_regression.clj.
+          - Added :gen-class and -main definition (thanks Kyle Harrington).
+          - Fixed eval-push termination to return :abnormal for exceeding time-limit (thanks Kyle Harrington).
+20101205: - Added modified version of Kyle's version of the intertwined
+            spirals problem.
+          - Minor changes to this README.

 ACKNOWLEDGEMENTS